-The Company has incurred significant operating losses over the past several fiscal years, has a working capital of \$980,683 (December 31, 2010 - deficit of \$3,964,476), an accumulated deficit of \$52,657,071 (December 31, 2010 - \$52,546,193), limited resources and no source of operating cash flow.
-The Company's current working capital is not sufficient to meet its financial obligations and administrative overhead costs beyond 2011.
-The ability of the Company to continue as a going concern is dependent upon the Company's ability to generate future profitable operations and/or receive continued financial support from its exploration partners and shareholders.
-Management is actively seeking to raise the necessary capital to meet its funding requirements.
+The Company has incurred significant operating losses over the past several fiscal years, and as at September 30, 2011 has working capital of \$619,382 (December 31, 2010 - deficit of \$3,964,476), an accumulated deficit of \$53,162,690 (December 31, 2010 - \$52,546,193), limited resources and no source of operating cash flow.
+In addition, under an asset purchase agreement, during the fourth quarter of 2012 the Company may be required to make a \$5,000,000 cash payment - note 9.
+Management currently forecasts operating costs of the Company in 2012 to be approximately \$1,500,000.
+The ability of the Company to continue as a going concern is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its exploration partners and shareholders.
+Management will be actively seeking to raise the necessary capital to meet its funding requirements upon completion of the bankable feasibility study ("BFS") which is expected to be completed prior to December 31, 2011 - refer to note 4.
 There can be no assurance that management's plan will be successful.